Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 At Seskli the crew prepares a delicious BBQ lunch for us while we lounge on the beach and swim in the sparkling turquoise sea.

-Our final stop is my favorite, Agios Georgious Beach.
+Our final stop is my favorite, Agios Georgious Beach (also known as St. George Bay).
 Backed by a dramatic cliff making it completely inaccessible by land, this perfect little sliver of sand is lapped by cerulean waters dotted with a handful of sailboats and yachts.

 As we approach the beach from the sea it feels like we’ve drifted onto a movie set, almost too spectacular to be real.